 However, a call from a contact tracer will have an unfamiliar number, and not answering these calls can have critical medical consequences.

 At worst, someone who has been exposed to the virus can unknowingly spread it to elderly family members or throughout the community.
 Even in the best-case scenario, when these calls go unanswered, they slow down the already difficult task of exposure tracking, notification and advising people of the next steps to protect the health of their households.

 How Many Contact Tracing Phone Calls Are Being Made?

-One of the key issues facing contact tracing programs is that, as the number of COVID-19 cases increased, the number of contact tracing phone calls increases at an even faster rate.
+One of the key issues facing contact tracing programs is that as the number of COVID-19 cases increase, the number of contact tracing phone calls increases at an even faster rate.

 For example, let’s say a person who tested positive for COVID-19 has 10 contacts who need to be notified of their exposure.
-When there are 10 COVID-19 cases, it would mean 100 contact tracing phone calls.
-65 COVID-19 cases would mean 650 phone calls.
+When there are 10 COVID-19 cases, it would mean 100 contact tracing phone calls, and 65 COVID-19 cases would mean 650 phone calls.

 This creates an obvious staffing problem for contact tracing programs.
 Plus, the depth of a community program would need to shift based on how the disease is spreading.

 An Austin-based epidemiologist running the local contact tracing program says that at first, at least six attempts were made to reach each person by phone.
 As cases increased, this had to be cut back to three attempts per person.